-- Lunges: Lunges act to essentially manually stimulate the circulation function in your limbs, boosting blood-flow and regulating your circulation more effectively.
+- Lunges: Lunges act to essentially manually stimulate the circulation function in your limbs.
+This boosts blood-flow and regulates your circulation more effectively.
 Spend 5 minutes a day doing lunges, combined with your normal exercise routine, to get the most out of that muscle building.

 It’s also important to know what to avoid.
-Weightlifting can cause excess strain on the lower veins and damage already weakened vessels, so it’s important to speak to your doctor before trying.
+Weightlifting can cause excess strain on the lower veins and damage already weakened vessels.
+It is therefore important to speak to your doctor before trying.
 Running is also a tricky one, as the benefit of boosted circulation can be countered by excess strain on the joints and impaired blood-flow elsewhere.

 Sometimes exercise itself won’t be enough to alleviate varicose vein symptoms.
 If you find your legs are swollen, itchy or painful even after exercise, it’s best to speak to your doctor or a vein specialist to see what options you have for vein treatment.